 Panic Attack and Panic Disorder Treatment & Counseling

 Panic Disorder is a result of having recurrent and unexpected panic attacks.
-In many cases, the attacks are debilitating and not related to a specific situation.
-This often results in worry and feeling more anxious about having another panic attack.
+These attacks are debilitating and usually unrelated to a specific situation.
+Not knowing when one will happen often results in worry and feeling more anxious about having another panic attack.

 For some, the fear of having another panic attack may prevent them from going out in public or socializing.
-Panic Disorders can also cause behavioral changes.
-For example, exercise can increase heart rate which might feel like anxiety that could lead to a panic attack, so you no longer exercise.
-Over time, the fear and memory of a panic attack can leave lasting negative effects on self-confidence and disrupt day to day activities.
+The fear and memory of it can leave lasting negative effects on self-confidence and disrupt day-to-day activities.

 What Are the Symptoms of a Panic Attack?

-A panic attack is a rush of intense fear or discomfort that peaks in a matter of minutes but may last for an extended period.
-Some people feel exhausted after a panic attack, or the attacks may wake you from sleep.
-It is not uncommon for someone to experience a panic attack once or twice in their lifetime.
-If you experience frequent panic attacks, however, you may have Panic Disorder.
+A panic attack feels like a rush of intense fear or discomfort that peaks in a matter of minutes but may last for an extended period.
+You might feel exhausted after a panic attack, or the attacks may wake you from sleep.

-The symptoms of a panic attack vary from person to person, but may include:
+The symptoms can vary from person to person, but may include: